 If you plan ahead you can stand on the bridge by Tomorrowland you get a great view of her flying during the nightly show!

 It is rumored that the “real” Cinderella Castle – the one that inspired Walt – is the Neuschwanstein Castle in Germany.
 If you compare the two castles there are many similarities with the turrets and colors used.

-19. No fly zone
+19. No Fly Zone

 Even with the height of the castle being 189 feet, Federal Aviation Administration placed a permanent Flight Restriction over the entire Walt Disney World Resort in Orlando, Florida to keep everyone safe.

-A good night kiss is given by the castle each night.
+A kiss goodnight is given by the castle each night.
 After the park closes, the castle is illuminated with twinkling lights while the music plays When You Wish Upon A Star and you hear the words from Roy Disney’s Disney World Dedication.
 What a great way to end the day!

 We love the castle so much!
 The last thing we do before exiting the park is take one last look back and say “good bye, castle!”